BhavyeMathur/goopylib-v1/docs/index.rst

 Welcome to goopylib's documentation!
 ====================================

 goopylib is powerful game, graphics, and GUI library for Python and C++ to build cross-platform applications.
 It allows you to unlock the potential of OpenGL and low-level graphics with a high-level, simple-yet-powerful API.

 Contents
 ====================================

 .. toctree::
+   installation
+   getting_started
    api_reference